Skip to main content

 Which subjects should I start with?

-If you aren’t sure which degree you want to do, OUA Pathways suggests the best subjects to kick off your studies.
-Each Pathway has four subjects based on your area of interest.
+If you aren’t sure which degree you want to do, we have pathways into university that suggest the best subjects to kick off your studies.
+Each Pathway has subjects based on your area of interest.

-After you’ve finished the four Pathway subjects you get to choose from a range of related degrees.
-Plus, every subject you complete through OUA Pathways can be credited towards your university study.
+After you’ve finished the your pathway subjects, you get to choose from a range of related degrees.
+Plus, every subject you complete through OUA can be credited towards your university study.

 I'm not sure what to study.
 Who can help me?

-We're here to help you choose!
+We're here to help!
 Get in contact with our student advisors.
 They’re familiar with our whole catalogue and can help you find the right degree for you.
 They’ll weigh up your study history, career goals and interest areas, then suggest the perfect study path.

 What’s the difference between enrolling and applying?